organisciak/dissertation/document/6_subjective.md

 Using a cross-validation set of ten ratings to identify and aggregate top workers improves the quality of predictions further, though at the cost and time of collecting additional recommendations.
 Figure @fig:top-grokkers
-demonstrates the improvement in performance as more of the top workers (e.g., 2^nd^, 3^rd^, .., 30^th^ best cross-validated worker included in prediction).
+demonstrates the improvement in performance as more of the top workers (e.g., 2^nd^, 3^rd^, ..., 30^th^ best cross-validated worker included in prediction).
 For each task domain there is an increase in performance followed by a gradual decrease, suggesting that even with good workers, aggregation is an important approach for improving quality.

 Taste-grokking does not include any fixed costs for profiling as with taste-matching.
 With the intuitively chosen payment parameters in this study, taste-grokking remains more affordable with a single worker per recommendation.
-However, while the salt and pepper shaker product recommendation task was well suited for single-worker taste-grokking, the much improved performance with aggregation means that an ideal taste-grokking setting is more expensive after a small number of rating predictions.
+However, while the salt and pepper shaker product recommendation task was well suited for single-worker taste-grokking, the much improved performance with aggregation means that an ideal taste-grokking setting is more expensive after a few rating predictions.

 ### Worker Behavior